atapour/ip-python-opencv/README.md

  ### Important Note:

-All code is provided _"as is"_ to aid learning and understanding of topics within the "Deep Learning" course.
+All code is provided _"as is"_ to aid learning and understanding of topics within the "Image Processing" course.

 ---

 Please raise an issue in this repository if you find any bugs.
-It would even be better if you submitted a pull request with a fix.
+It would even be better if you submitted a pull request with a fix or an improvement.